creativecreatorormaybenot/clock/README.md

   + Have a looping animation, i.e.</a> every condition has a loop.

+* Find better start and end positions for the ball.

 * Create spin-up animation for when the widget is created or updated?

   + This could show that the goo actually reacts to the components (even more than the ball push already does).